Cultural influence of Star Trek: Science fiction, fantasy and television

 The first television series with comparable storyline and set-up to Star Trek (aside from the genre rival Doctor Who) was the 1990s series Babylon 5.
 When pitching the series, the producer J. Michael Straczynski had hoped that television executives would think Trek had opened up the market for science-fiction on television.
 However, he was told that Star Trek only created a market for more Star Trek and that the prospects for non-Trek related science fiction were seen as bleak.
 Eventually, Babylon 5 was greenlit.
 Three script writers who had worked for the original Trek series were to write for Babylon 5 (including D. C. Fontana who had written for three different Trek series), and Star Trek actor Walter Koenig was cast in a recurring role.
 All this, and the strong similarities of the series' premise to Star Trek: Deep Space Nine invited comparison to Star Trek.
 In addition, Babylon 5 was the first television series since Star Trek to get nominated for or win the Hugo award for best science fiction drama, which had only recognized feature films in the media category since Star Trek.
 Gene Roddenberry's widow and Star Trek actress, Majel Barrett-Roddenberry, publicly stated that her decision to do a guest star appearance on Babylon 5 was to stop the feuding and bickering among hardline fans of the two series, which broke out occasionally at science fiction conventions.
 Ultimately, the series ran for its intended length of five seasons, making it the longest running American space oriented futuristic television series outside of the Star Trek franchise.

 Star Trek fandom in fiction

 Some television series feature major or supporting characters whose love of Star Trek affects the storyline of the series.

+In the Cold War submarine film Crimson Tide (1995), in a moment of crisis, the USS Alabama's executive officer (played by Denzel Washington) gives a pep talk to his young radioman, urging him to repair the ship's radio by referring to Captain Kirk telling Scotty they need "more power".

+The romantic comedy Free Enterprise (1999) centers around the lives of two men (played by Eric McCormack and Rafer Weigel) who grew up worshipping Star Trek and emulating Captain Kirk.
+Most of the movie centers on William Shatner, playing a parody of himself, and how the characters wrestle with their relationships with Star Trek.